evilspacepirate/gprbuild/doc/gprbuild_ug/building_with_gprbuild.rst

   The arguments that follow up to the next command line separator are options for the linker, when linking an executable.

+* :samp:`-kargs`

+  The arguments that follow up to the next command line separator are options for gprconfig when performing auto-configuration.

 * :samp:`-gargs`